front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/logging.md

 In fact, the object that we exports tells the logging system that for each logger (identified by the keys of the object), we will add an array of [transports](https://github.com/winstonjs/winston#transports).

 This means that for each logger, each message will be sent using these transports.
-Currently, there are two types of logger transports implemented in Front-Commerce:
+Currently, the following types of logger transports are supported in Front-Commerce:

 - `type: "file"`: it will append the message to a file in your server's filesystem.
   The only option available is `filename` which is the name of the file that will be put in the `logs` folder of your project.
 - `type: "sentry"`: it will send the message to a sentry instance.
 Sentry is a tool that will make it easier to triage errors and assign some of your team members to their resolution.
   The only option available is `options` which is the object given to the transport lib [winston-sentry-log](https://github.com/franciscofsales/winston-sentry-log#readme)
 - `type: "console"`: it will send the message to stdout/stderr.
 This is intended for customers that already have a log collection system (centralized logging for kubernetes or a cloud platform).

-There will be most likely more transport configurations in the future, but more likely [we will add a feature to add your own custom transport (#104)](https://gitlab.com/front-commerce/front-commerce/issues/104).
+- `type: "custom"`: You can provide your own `winston.transports` configuration within the `transport` attribute.
+This is intended for customers that need more control on the logging strategies.

 # Add a new logger